brodsa/mgv-vorau/README.md

 ### **Home Page Features**
 The Home Page consists of 4 sections including the listed features:
  - **Hero Section** includes the name, slogan and photo of the choir.
-Additionaly, there are two buttons *Listen to Us* and *Join Us* resp. which directs the user to Calender (US4, US9) and Get In Touch (US6) resp.
-Section quickly.
+Additionally, there are two buttons *Listen to Us* and *Join Us* ,which direct the user quickly to the Calender Section (US4, US9) and Get In Touch Section(US6) respectively.
  ![Hero](./assets/documentation/features/structure_hero.png)

  - **News Banner** serves for important announcements, such as upcomming concerts, new published on-line videos or concert cancellation (US8).
 ![News Banner](./assets/documentation/features/structure_news-banner.png)

  - **Welcome Section** introduces the choir briefly.
-An embedend Youtube video of the choir sining is included (US3).
+An embedded YouTube video of the choir singing is included (US3).
  ![Welcome Section](./assets/documentation/features/structure_welcome-section.png)

  - **Calendar Section** lists all upcoming concerts and singing rehearsal (US4, US8).